 Corequisite(s):

-This course focuses on scan tool data, communication networks, lab scopes and waveform diagnosis, air bag systems, electronic steering systems and safety procedures required to diagnose and service these areas.
-At the end of the class, students will be able to take the ASE A6 certification test.
+This course focuses on scan tool data, communication networks, lab scopes and waveform diagnosis.
+The students will learn air bag systems, electronic steering systems and safety procedures required to diagnose and service these areas.
+This course prepares students to take the ASE A6 certification exam.
+To be eligible to earn a grade in this course, students must complete a minimum of 85% of the required lecture and lab hours.
 15 hours of lecture and 90 hours of lab are required.

 Prerequisite(s):